Available SEND Support

 - Groups or interventions may be run by a teaching assistant or the class teacher.

-- Inclusion within an intervention may mean that your child is identified as having some special educational needs but may also reflect the need to provide focused support at that moment in time.
+- Inclusion within an intervention may mean that your child is identified as having some special educational needs but may also simply reflect the need to provide focused support at that moment in time.

 - The aim of groups or interventions is to narrow the understanding and attainment gap for learners.